 10 For Thou wilt not leave My soul in hell; neither wilt thou suffer thine Holy One to see corruption.

 11 Thou wilt shew me the path of life: in thy presence is fullness of joy; at thy right hand there are pleasures for evermore.

 In Psalm 16:10, the Hebrew word sheol is translated as hell.
-Throughout the old testament, Sheol is translated in three ways: 1. as grave, 2. as hell, and 3. as pit.
+Throughout the old testament, sheol is translated in three ways: 1. the grave, 2. hell, and 3. pit.
 Both the wicked and the righteous go to sheol (the grave) when they die: